Program Category: PhD Programs

 Degree Programs: Full-Time: MPhil, PhD

-Please note: The degree for this program is conferred by GSAS, but program specifics, such as admissions and financial aid decisions and degree requirements, are administered by other schools of the university.
+Please note: The degree for this program is conferred by GSAS, but program specifics, such as admissions and financial aid decisions and degree requirements, are administered by the Graduate School of Architecture, Planning and Preservation (GSAPP).

 The curriculum requires two years of coursework, one year to prepare and take general exams, and two years for independent research and writing.
 The total time to completion is expected to be five years.